|Here you will find the answers to some old

 the Internet.
 There are a number of websites showing articles about transmission swaps.

 Q: What is the fluid capacity of the 4

 speed Toploader?
 A: According to the 1970 Ford chassis

 shop manual, the fluid capacity of the 4 speed Toploader is 4.0 pints to

 the bottom of the filler hole.

-at least 12 in. vacuum to run the power brake booster.
+in. vacuum to run the power brake booster.
 Too little vacuum

 and no brake assistance.
 A2: 15 in. does sound a tad high at idle but